-Prices and coupon for 30 (24 hour) tablets of cetirizine
+Best available price for 30 (24 hour) tablets of zyrtec

-Prices and coupon for 1 (2ml of 2.5%) eye dropper of phenylephrine
+Best available price for 2 (2ml of 2.5%) eye droppers of phenylephrine

 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+ 5.17 Zyrtec

-of people (All ages) say Zyrtec (cetirizine) is worth it
+of people (All ages) say Zyrtec is worth it

 say it works well